-This specialty Viennoiserie bakery (baked goods made from a yeast leavened dough).
-They supply hotels, restaurants and cute cafes in London with their delicious croissants, cakes and breads.
+This speciality Viennoiserie bakery (baked goods made from a yeast-leavened dough).
+They supply hotels, restaurants and cute cafes in London with their delicious croissants, cakes and bread.
 You can pop in and sample their goods on Saturdays when they are open to the public.

 Raspberry and Pistachio Danish

 Yeast Bakery is famous for their Croissants which they make using French Normandy butter.
 These bake Plain Croissants, Almond Croissants and Pain au Chocolate.
 If you fancy trying something different take home one of the ‘Croafs’ which is a Croissant Loaf.
 This is perfect if you have a few guests around for brunch.
 They are available in plain and chocolate options.

 On Saturday you can sample their Croissants with savoury fillings such as Comte (French cheese), cherry tomato and rocket.
 There is likely to be a few filled baguettes as well or you can buy a baguette to take home and eat later.
 The baguettes are made using French flour, yeast, salt and water.
 These have a long fermentation time to help create a better flavour.

 Homeboy and I tried the Brioche Feuilletée which is a tall brioche cake with a sweet filling inside plus a wonderful topping.
 Homeboy settled on the Banoffee while I opted for the Lemon Meringue.
 I also noticed a Chocolate and Roasted Hazelnut version and Eton Mess.
 These adorable cakes were delightful, I’m still thinking about my Lemon Meringue a week later.